bkrem/msc-thesis/draft/ch4.md

 ## 4.4 Client-side Design & Implementation
 ### 4.4.1 The View
 Within the MVC pattern, views are the component responsible for the graphical representation of the application's – or in this case the system's – data models<sup>[(Krasner, Glenn E., and Stephen T. Pope.
 "A description of the model-view-controller user interface paradigm in the smalltalk-80 system."
 Journal of object oriented programming 1.3 (1988): 26-49.)](http://heaveneverywhere.com/stp/PostScript/mvc.pdf)</sup>.
 Although a view may also be described as "a visual representation of models that present a filtered view of the current state"<sup>[(Learning JS Design Patterns)](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailmvc)</sup>, the parallels between the MVC pattern and QuantiTeam's structure become somewhat less applicable.
-While the client-side React Native app does of course act as a filtered graphical representation of the blockchain's models, it also contains its own local state and therefore deviates from the typical description of an MVC view somewhat.
+While the client-side React Native app does of course act as a filtered graphical representation of the blockchain's models, it also contains its own local state and therefore deviates from the typical description of an MVC pattern's view.
-**TODO is this worth arguing?**

 ### 4.4.2 JavaScript: Emulating Strict Typing